-Software Subscriptions Vs Licenses: Why the Subscription Model is a Better Pick Than Perpetual Licensing
+Software Subscription vs License: Why the Subscription Model is Better Than Perpetual Licensing

 So we are on the same page, let's define what we mean by perpetual licensing and subscription licensing.
 Then we can get into more detail about why the subscription model is gaining in popularity.